-If the building is mainly constructed of modules/prefabricated building module elements with finished or nearly finished interior surfaces produced in a factory, then the factory must in addition comply with the requirement level on a yearly basis or be accounted for as a part of the total waste calculation.
-Prefabricated concrete elements do not need to be included.
+\ If parts of the building are constructed as a module/prefabricated element the waste generated in the factory must in addition comply with the requirement on a yearly basis or be accounted for as a part of the total waste calculation.
+As a minimum the following must be accounted for when relevant: modules, bathroom modules and roof/wall elements consisting of multiple building products.